hassio-addons/addon-vscode/vscode/rootfs/var/lib/code-server/defaults/core/custom-scripts.md

 ## custom-template.sh

 This script is an example of a script that has an on/off switch that can allow you to add extra functionality when needed.
-To run it, change ENABLED to true and restart the VS Code server instance.
+To run it, change ENABLE to true and restart the VS Code server instance.

+## PATHS.sh

+This shows all paths used at boot time.
+USER_CUSTOM_DIR is for storage of build sources, etc.